ALAN GIFFORD – Founder Trustee

 We formed Heage Windmill Society in 1996, sought grants and had her restored by 2002.
 Since then, my life has revolved around the mill through writing books, giving talks and handling all the publicity.
 I am proud to have seen her rise from its ‘ashes’ to become a real Derbyshire gem!

-COUNCILLOR ANGELA WARD – Vice-Chair (also Chair of The Friends)
+COUNCILLOR ANGELA WARD – Chair of The Friends

 I have lived in Heage all my life and have followed our mill being transformed from her dilapidated state to a magnificent working mill which can be viewed from most points of our village.
 When I first became Ripley Town Council’s representative on the Trust, little did I know how fascinating the journey of the mill’s restoration would prove.